nerves-project/ring_logger/example/README.md

 iex(node1@0.0.0.0)>
 ```

-`LoggerCircularBuffer.tail` keeps track of your position in the log so only new
+`RingLogger.tail` keeps track of your position in the log so only new
 messages get printed.
 If you create a new remote shell session, the position is
 reset.
-You can also call `LoggerCircularBuffer.reset` to reset the position
+You can also call `RingLogger.reset` to reset the position
 manually.
 Keep in mind that logs are stored in a ring buffer, so as soon as the
 log hits the maximum configured length, old messages will be discarded.